MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 :::tip

-It is very common to have problems with the USB connection, but dont worry.
+It is very common to have problems with the USB connection, but don't worry.
 There are a lot of online forums that can help you troubleshoot your problem, have a look at for example the [Arduino Forum](https://forum.arduino.cc/c/using-arduino/6).

 :::